 So, how have you paid off debt in the past?
 What has worked in the past?
 Have you learned anything about how much money you can survive on?
 Do you need more, do you need less?
 How do you feel about your debt?
 These are all feelings and things you can explore to help you pay off your debt and save and invest in a really healthy way.
 One that really suits you and your family and your situation.
 Nobody’s situation is the same.
 And that is what I really think is going to help with the health of your debt repayment, is paying attention to what you need.
 You might feel guilty and shameful and all those terrible things, but you can, and you will get on top of it.
 There are so many resources out there to be able to reclaim and get on top of things and get control.
 All you need is the desire to do so.
 You can forget your past mistakes, they’re only mistakes if you don’t learn from them.

-I’d love to hear your tips about what’s really worked for you in debt repayment or what things would you advise other people to avoid?
+I’d love to hear your tips about how you pay off debt, or what things would you advise other people to avoid?
 Come into the Facebook group and let’s chat about it because everyone’s going through their own stuff.
 And particularly right now there will be people feeling nervous about their debt, and worried and concerned because perhaps there’s going to be a reduction in income in the coming months.
 So please share your tips and talk about your situation because people are listening, and people do feel the support and love.
 You can teach others by your experiences and that is pretty much why I share the details of my own debt so freely, because I know there will be people out there in a maybe better, maybe worse situation that maybe share the same types of feelings that I did and know that there is a way out.
 And it’s okay.
 If you’re listening to this, you’re on the way out!
 You are on the way out to being totally in control of things and on top of your own money.

 I hope you got something out of this somewhat short episode, and please hit me up with your questions and comments in the Facebook group.